 When it comes to planning, social sector leaders often ask me how to ensure strategic plans get implemented.
 They are right to be concerned – their hard work matters and should not be relegated to a shelf.
 I respond with the Japanese proverb – “Vision without action is a daydream.
 Action without vision is a nightmare.”
 At Social Impact Architects, we don’t create plans.
 We create clarity and momentum, and plans are a means to an end.
 We are not satisfied with an attractive or even “comprehensive” planning document but aim to create a roadmap to dynamic change.
 This is why we always ask in discovery – how satisfied are you with the current strategic plan and the process that went into its creation?
 With many organizations embarking upon the strategic planning process, we wanted to cover the step after the strategic plan – action plans.

 - How does this connect to our value proposition?
 Should it change?
 How do we communicate this change?

 - How do we know what is important to our customers/partners, so we can focus on those areas?

 - Are we learning as we go to inform our understanding of our customers’/partners’ evolving needs?

 - Are we being supportive of larger community goals?

 - How do we create a diversified funding strategy to support this strategy?

-- How do we create a sustainable strategy to support it in the future?
+- Do we understand the trade-offs between mission and money?
+How do we create a sustainable strategy to support it in the future?